StreamIntelligenceLab/Kolibrie/README.md

 ### Docker Installation

-**Kolibrie** provides Docker support with multiple configurations for different use cases.
-The Docker setup automatically handles all dependencies including Rust, CUDA (for GPU builds), and Python ML frameworks.
+**Kolibrie** provides Docker support with multiple configurations optimized for different use cases.
+The Docker setup automatically handles all dependencies including Rust, CUDA (for GPU builds), and Python ML frameworks which are fully integrated into Kolibrie.

 #### Prerequisites